visit-dav/visit/src/doc/dev_manual/pr_review.rst

 * The developer added debugging support
 * The developer added tests that prove the fix is effective or that the feature works
 * New and existing unit tests pass
-* If necessary, the developer added any new baselines to the repo
+* If necessary, the developer added any new baselines to the repository

 Comments and Tasks